MicrosoftDocs/memdocs/memdocs/configmgr/sum/deploy-use/automatically-deploy-software-updates.md

 4. On the **Deployment Settings** page, configure the following settings:

     -  **Type of deployment**: Starting in version 2107, you can specify the deployment type for the software update deployment.
+Prior to version 2107, all deployments created by an automatic deployment rule are required.

        - Select Required to create a mandatory software update deployment.
 The software updates are automatically installed on clients before the installation deadline you configure.